Licensing Guides

 Alaska Plumber Training Programs and Schools

 Plumbers are responsible for a lot more than just fixing leaks or clogs.
-They design, install and renovate systems that carry liquids or gasses, so they must know more than just the mechanics.
+They design, install, and renovate systems that carry liquids or gasses, so they must know more than just the mechanics.
 They must know plumbing code.
-Since the state of Alaska requires plumbing professionals to begin their career journey as a registered apprentice, you most likely will not choose to get a post-secondary degree.
-However, if you want to build your knowledge base before beginning as an apprentice, there are a couple of programs intended to prepare you for an apprenticeship in plumbing.
+Since the state of Alaska requires plumbing professionals to begin their career journey as a plumbing trainee, you most likely will not choose to get a post-secondary degree.

 The Alaska Workforce Investment board website has information for job seekers as well as employers and veterans to help apprentices find openings and help employers find apprentices.
 The site includes a list of current registered apprenticeship programs specifically for the construction trades through the Alaska Apprenticeship Training Coordinators Association, which offers training programs for boilermakers, plumbers/fitters, sheetmetal workers, and more.

-On-the-Job Experience: While on the job you will need good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing and working in tight spaces.
+On-the-Job Experience: While on the job, you will need to have good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing, and working in tight spaces.

-Alaska Licensing Exam Details
+Alaska Plumbing Contractor Licensing Exam Details

 A government-issued picture ID must be presented at the time of testing.
 There is a four-hour maximum time limit on all exams.
 A score of at least 70 percent is required for passing.
 If a passing score is not obtained, you must wait 30 days from the date of your last exam before retesting.
 Exams are graded in Anchorage.

+All exams are open book and based on the 2018 Edition of the Uniform Plumbing Code.
 The application/test fee is $50.
 The licensing fee is $200 for the two-year certificate.

 The cities of Anchorage and Fairbanks have additional licensing, and each requires local examinations.
 In Anchorage, to obtain a qualification (fitness) card you will have to take an exam given by the municipality.
 These exams are given bimonthly for contractors and journeymen (Plumbers, Gasfitters and Sheetmetal).
 To be eligible you must show the required proof of hours: